mswartz/somervillebeat/wp-content/plugins/xml-sitemap-feed/readme.txt

 You will also want to add the sitemap to your [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) to check its validity and performance.
 Create an account if you don't have one yet.

-= I'm using WP Super Cache but the feed is not cached =

-Even though the WP Super Cache time-stamp at the bottom of the feed source shows just fine, reloading the sitemap will show a new (different) timestamp.
-This is true for all feeds, not just the sitemap feed provided by this plugin.

-Even though WP Super Cache is not able to create a static copy of feeds, it still does caching via the legacy WP Cache and in PHP mode with the '304 Not Modified browser caching' option enabled your sitemap speed will benefit greatly.

-= The Google News Sitemap gets redirected to the XML Sitemap! =
+= My Google News Sitemap is empty! =

-The rules of the Google News game are that you do not feed the hungry spider any stale food.
+The rules of the Google News game are that you do not feed the monster any stale food.
 Older than 2 days is bad.
-You need to bake her some fresh flies ;)
+You need to whip up some fresh chow ;)

-= How are the values for priority and changefreq calculated? =

-The front page has a fixed priority of 100% (1.0).
-When your site has more posts than pages (you must be using WordPress for a blog), pages have a default priority of 40% (0.4) and posts  have a default priority of 80% (0.8).
-If your site has more pages than posts (you must be using WordPress as CMS), pages have a default priority of 80% (0.8) and posts have a default priority of 40% (0.4).

-Page and post priority can vary between 0% (0.0) and 100% (1.0).
-Page priority depends on the page level (decreasing 10% for each sub-level) and relative number of comments.
-Post priority depends on relative number of comments and relative last comment age or (when the post has no comments) last post modification age.

-The changefreq of the front page is fixed to daily and calculated for pages and post to either daily, weekly, monthly or yearly depending on age and comment activity.

-Dynamic pages like category pages, tag pages and archive pages are not listed in the XML Sitemap.

 = Can I manipulate values for priority and changefreq? =

-Yes and No. This plugin has no options page so there is no way to manually set the priority of urls in the sitemap.
-But there is automatic post priority calculation based on _post modifaction date_ and _comment activity_, that can either make post priority go to 100% (1.0) for posts with many and recent comments or 0% (0) for the oldest posts with no comments.

-This feature can be used to your advantage: by re-saving your most important older posts from time to time, keeping the **lastmod date** fairly recent, you can ensure a priority of at least 80% (0.8) for those URLs.
-And if you have enough comments on on those pages, the priority can even go up to 100% (1.0).

-If you cannot live with these rules, edit the values `$min_priority`, `$max_priority` and `$frontpage_priority` in xml-sitemap-feed/feed-sitemap.php but be careful to NOT do an automatic upgrade or it will overwrite your customisation.
+Yes.
+You can find default settings for priority, changefreq and lastmod on **Settings > Reading**.
+A fixed priority can be set on a post by post basis too.

 = Do I need to submit the sitemap to search engines? =

 No. In normal circumstances, your site will be indexed by the major search engines before you know it.
 The search engines will be looking for a robots.txt file and (with this plugin activated) find a pointer in it to the XML Sitemap on your blog.
 The search engines will return on a regular basis to see if your site has updates.

-( Read more about _Ping-O-Matic_ under **Does this plugin ping search engines** (below) to make sure your site is under _normal circumstances_ ;) )
+Besides that, Google and Bing are pinged upon each new publication.

-**But** if you use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old Default value) or have it installed in a _subdirectory_, read **Do I need to change my robots.txt** for more instructions.
+**NOTE:** If you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old default value) or have it installed in a _subdirectory_, then read **Do I need to change my robots.txt** for more instructions.

+= Does this plugin ping search engines? =

+Yes, Google and Bing are pinged upon each new publication.
+Unless you disable this feature on **Settings > Reading**.

 = Do I need to change my robots.txt? =